 What Is a Traumatic Brain Injury?

-A traumatic brain injury (TBI) is brain damage caused by an object that penetrates the skill or an external blow to the head or upper body that causes the brain to move internally and crash into the skull.
-A TBI where there is no penetration of foreign objects is called a closed brain injury.
-Whether TBI is caused by a closed brain injury or a penetrating injury, it’s likely to have serious short-term and long-term consequences.
+A traumatic brain injury (TBI) is brain damage caused by an object that penetrates the skull or an external blow to the head or upper body that causes the brain to move internally and crash into the skull.
+A TBI without penetration of foreign objects is called a closed brain injury.
+TBI likely to have serious short-term and long- term consequences whether it’s caused by a closed brain injury or a penetrating injury.

 A concussion is a TBI that results in temporary loss of brain function, such as memory loss, dizziness, nausea, confusion, or loss of consciousness.
 Anyone who suffers a concussion should seek immediate medical attention.
 A brain injury is a life-threatening event, and there are over 100 TBI-related fatalities every day, according to the Centers for Disease Control and Prevention (CDC).